asgerhallas/HybridDb/README.md

 - Made deadlocks less likely for real tables too
 - Changed id uniqueness in session to be table+key instead of type+key.

+#### 0.9.3

+- Added overload for DocumentStore.Create with configuration action

 Acknowledgements
 ================